OUR MATERIAL PARTNERSHIP WITH NATURE

 OUR COMPOSTABLE NATURAL RUBBER

-The sole is the heart of any sneaker and it’s around this unique foundation that we’ve crafted a plastic-free and uniquely comfortable sole, and insole, from hand-poured natural rubber collected from old forests and certified FSC village producers.
+The sole is the heart of any sneaker and it’s around this unique foundation that we’ve crafted a plastic-free and uniquely comfortable sole, and insole, from hand-poured natural rubber collected from old forests and certified village producers.

 Once it has been shredded this sole unit will break down into organic materials in ordinary composting, but only after it has served a long and useful life.